ramipellumbi/Federated-Learning-with-an-Adversary/README.md

 ## Results

-Results, including model performance metrics and federated learning round statistics, are saved automatically at the end of training.
-The `utilities.py` file includes functions for saving these results in a structured manner.
+Results, including model performance metrics and federated learning round statistics, are saved automatically at the end of training in the `results/` directory.
+The `utilities.py` file includes functions for saving and parsing these results in a structured manner.